lifting-bits/anvill/tools/ExternalFunctionAuto-Completion/README.md

-# External Functions Auto-completion tool
+# Static External Functions Auto-completion tool

 this tool is an External Functions Auto-completion tool.
 External functions are those functions that are dynamically linked and referenced from header files. (such as libc, libstdc++)

+the input of this tool is an elf file, and the output is a llvm IR which include the completed external functions' definations.

 to use this tool ,you have to make sure the gcc version on your platform is larger than the targeting elf file(you'd better install the latest gcc on your computer).

+this tool has been tested to work on x86-64 Ubuntu20.04.

   The image below shows the overall architecture of the tool.